NVIDIA/workbench-example-hybrid-rag/README.md

     <img src="./code/chatui/static/clone.png" width="66%" height="auto">

 ### I've cloned the project, but now nothing seems to be happening?
-- The container is building and can take several minutes.
+- The container is likely building and can take several minutes.
 - Look at the very <ins>bottom</ins> of the Workbench window, you will see a **Build Status** widget.
 - Click it to expand the build output.
 - When the container is built, the widget will say `Build Ready`.